js-jslog/harpguru-scripts/richters-other-56-positions.md

 And it's really interesting playing with the tunings to see how the modal scales are shifted relative to how you are familiar with playing them on the Ionian Richter.

-So on.
-Mixolydian Richter, playing on second position will get you a Dorian scale where as you know on an Ionian Richter you would be playing a mixolydian scale, and you have to go one position further to 3rd to get Dorian.
-And on a Lydian...
+So on Mixolydian Richter, playing in second position will get you a Dorian scale where as you know on an Ionian Richter you would be playing a mixolydian scale, and you have to go one position further to 3rd to get Dorian.
+And while you would need to play an Ionian Richter in 12th position to play a Lydian scale, you can of course do that in 1st position on a Lydian Richter, and you get to play Ionian (Major) in second position, which is the primary goal of what we call country tuning.
+Although you can see that country tuning makes a decision to leave the 7b on the 9draw which does have its benefits.
+Still you can see that while country is commonly described as a major diatonic with a raised 5draw, it could also be described as as Lydian Richter with a flattened 9draw.

 # The distractions